 Speech-Language Pathology Employment in Vermont

 Vermont is home to a tight-knit community of SLPs.
-At 480-strong, Vermont has third-highest concentration of SLP jobs of all states in the nation.
+At 480-strong, Vermont has third-highest concentration of SLP jobs in the nation.

 Over the decade leading up to 2030, the number of SLP jobs in Vermont is projected to increase by 23%, a rate that’s above the national average for this profession.
-That means the state should see an average of 30 SLP job openings every year over that period.
+The state should see an average of 30 SLP job openings every year during that period due to a blend of new job growth, retirements, and natural job turnover.

 - Schools: 642